seitzquest/multimodal-ai/README.md

     "<i>Transplanting objects will reduce the performance of the visual relationship detection compared to the unmodified counterpart.</i>"
 </div>

-## About
-This repository contains the code needed for preprocessing the [Visual Genome dataset](https://homes.cs.washington.edu/~ranjay/visualgenome/index.html).

 ## Introduction
 The detection of objects in images and how they are related to each other is a fundamental challenge in reasoning about complex scenes.
 Scene Graph Generation (SGG) refers to the multimodal AI tasks of detecting and classifying the objects in an image and generating a graph-structured representation that captures the object relationships.
 It is highly relevant for various applications like Image Captioning, Visual Question Answering (VQA) and Autonomous Navigation.